-This policy is in place to ensure that credit cards issued by the Students' Union to full-time employees and Executive members are used appropriately and for business practices only.
+This policy is in place to ensure that credit cards issued by the Students' Union to full-time employees are used appropriately and for business practices only.

-- 1. A maximum of three individuals may be BUSU credit cardholders at one time. - 2.
+- 1. A maximum of two individuals may be BUSU credit cardholders at one time. - 2.
 The following positions within BUSU are signing authorities and therefore credit cardholders, once ratified by BUSU Board at the beginning of the new fiscal year: - 2.1.
-President; - 2.2.
-Executive Director; - 2.3.
-Services Coordinator. - 3.
+BUSU Executive Director; - 2.2.
+Bailey's General Manager; - 3.
 All credit card holders must sign a Credit Card Agreement (Appendix A) that states they will adhere to the policies outlined hereto. - 4.
-Executive Member cardholders must return the BUSU credit cards to the Executive Director on or before April 15th to be destroyed. - 5.
-Holders of the credit card are responsible for purchases made on their cards and must adhere to the purchasing Bylaws and policies of BUSU; - 6.
-All receipts must have the name of the credit card holder and the reason for the expense written on it and be immediately submitted to the Executive Director. - 7.
+Holders of the credit card are responsible for purchases made on their cards and must adhere to the purchasing Bylaws and policies of BUSU; - 5.
+All receipts must have the name of the credit card holder and the reason for the expense written on it and be submitted monthly to the Bookkeeper. - 6.
 In the event of a restaurant receipt, the names of the individuals in attendance must also be written on the receipt.
-Credit slips are not satisfactory, itemised receipts outlining the details of the purchase must be submitted.

-- 8. In the event of a lost receipt, the reason and amount of purchase must be approved by the Executive Committee. - 9.
-Inappropriate use of the credit card shall include, but is not limited to the purchases of alcohol with the exception of; - 9.1. purchasing alcohol for the unforeseen circumstance that a licensed venue or BUSU hosted activity's inventory of an alcoholic product runs low, or - 9.2. purchasing alcohol for Crash the Courtyard or other large outdoor student concert hosted by BUSU. - 10.
-The Finance Committee shall have the authority to authorise the Executive Director to invoice the holder of a credit card for any inappropriate use of the card. - 11.
-Personal expenditures shall not be made on the BUSU credit card. - 12.
-All credit card statements must be approved by the Finance Committee by way of motion. - 13.
-Executive expenditures on the BUSU credit card will be made readily available to any member of BUSU within 10 business days upon receipt of a written request to the Finance Committee.
-Such requests must be reported to the BUSU Board at the following Board Meeting. - 14.
+Credit slips are not satisfactory, itemised receipts outlining the details of the purchase must be submitted. - 7.
+In the event of a lost receipt, the reason and amount of purchase must be approved by the Executive Committee. - 8.
+The Finance Committee shall have the authority to authorise the Executive Director to invoice the holder of a credit card for any inappropriate use of the card. - 9.
+Personal expenditures shall not be made on the BUSU credit card. - 10.
+All credit card statements must be approved by the Finance Committee by way of motion. - 11.
 All credit cards must be issued from the same financial institution, drawing from the same credit account.
-The implementation or change of a financial institution or credit company providing the credit cards must be made and approved at a BUSU Board meeting with a motion recorded in the minutes - 15.
-The Vice-President Operations and Executive Director will determine the amount allocated to each individual's credit card. - 16.
-At no time is an individual to be allocated more than 35% of the total allocated amount from the credit institution.
-The only exception to this is when BUSU is hosting a large outdoor concert event and as such, the credit limit of one card only may be raised above the allowed 35% and then promptly returned back to the regular allotted limit after payment has been made to cover the purchase/ balance - 17.
+The implementation or change of a financial institution or credit company providing the credit cards must be made and approved at a BUSU Executive Committee meeting with a motion recorded in the minutes - 12.
+The Vice-President Operations and Executive Director will determine the amount allocated to each individual's credit card. - 13.
 Any purchases on the BUSU credit cards, in an amount greater than \$500 must be approved in advance by the Executive Committee.
-In the event of Orientation events, approval of the event by BUSU Board will constitute as approval of the associated expense. - 18.
-Lost or stolen credit cards must be immediately reported to the financial institution (1-888- 823-9657 for Scotia Bank VISA).
+In the event of Orientation events, approval of the event by BUSU Board will constitute as approval of the associated expense. - 14.
+Lost or stolen credit cards must be immediately reported to the financial institution.
 The BUSU Executive Director must also be notified.